Hanni Berger CEO JOYVIAL

 You know what your biggest asset is but yet most discount it until it’s often too late.
-You can be smart, have a clear purpose, amazing work ethic, and be super productive, but if you don’t have your health you got nothing.
-Your competitive drive to succeed in your career leads you to continuously work long hours, not get enough sleep, not take rejuvenating breaks, eat foods that lack the nutritional value that allow your body to thrive, maintain a sedentary routine, and rationalize why the most important relationships in your life are “currently” deprioritized.
-In short, all those things that allow your body and mind to prosper and in return make you more successful than ever thought possible.
-Until it’s too late.
+You can be smart, have an amazing work ethic, and be super productive, but if you don’t have your health you got nothing.
+Your competitive drive to succeed in your career leads you to continuously work long hours, not get enough sleep, not take rejuvenating breaks, eat foods that lack the nutritional value that allows your body to thrive and maintain a sedentary routine.
+In short, many are ignoring all the things that allow their bodies and minds...until it’s too late.

 My research led me to a Princeton University study researching our brains to better understand the decision-making process between short-term gain vs. long-term goals, with fascinating results.
 Undergoing functional magnetic resonance imaging (fMRI), the study showed that decisions involving the possibility of immediate reward (in our case, a successful project, the prospect of promotion, more financial gain, etc.), activated parts of the brain influenced heavily by emotion.
 However, when choosing an option that brought greater gain in the long-term (in our scenario, sustainable success by valuing a healthy lifestyle), the calculating regions of their brains were more strongly activated than the emotional systems.